30th April, 2024

 According to the regulations, washing facilities must be provided at accessible places.
 They must be available near to the toilets.
 And, they must include a supply of hot and cold, or warm water.

-Construction sites must provide minimum welfare facilities for their workers.
-And these minimum welfare requirements are detailed in the Construction (Design and Management) Regulations 2015 (known as CDM).
+The minimum welfare requirements for construction sites are detailed in the Construction (Design and Management) Regulations 2015 (known as CDM).
 CDM applies to every construction site, no matter how big or small, or the duration of the project.

 The CDM regulations say that toilets must be provided, and in some cases, changing rooms.
 And within the immediate vicinity, washing facilities must be provided.